Divorce and Selling the Marital Residence

 - Permitting the custodial parent to reside in the residence until the children become adults, then putting the house on the market to sell.

-If you are in the process of preparing to end your marriage, a wise course of action to take is to schedule an initial consultation with a divorce attorney at the Law Offices of Peter Van Aulen You can schedule an initial appointment by calling us 201-845-7400.
+If you are in the process of preparing to end your marriage, a wise course of action to take is to schedule a free initial consultation with a divorce attorney at the Law Offices of Peter Van Aulen You can schedule an initial appointment by calling us 201-845-7400.

-During an initial consultation, you receive a case evaluation and an answer to any questions you may have.
+During a free initial consultation, you receive a case evaluation and an answer to any questions you may have.
 This includes any questions about the disposition of the marital residence.
-There is no charge for an initial consultation with a New Jersey divorce lawyer from your firm.